ThomasGallagher1/FPGA-Project/index.md

 Categories: Demo
 ---

-Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.
-Hello Veiwer, My name is Thomas Gallagher and this is my 3rd years FPGA VGA Verilog project.
+Hello Viewer, My name is Thomas Gallagher and this is my 3rd years FPGA VGA Verilog project.
 This project's aim was to display a graphic using Vivado Verilog using a Basys 3 Development Board.
 My creation was an image of a penguin and I will be discussing the development and problems faced developing this project.

 ## **Template VGA Design**
 ### **Project Set-Up**